trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. figure:: images/partition1.jpg

 Since the three Windows partitions are using the entire disk, the data partition needs to be shrunk in order to create space to install PC-BSD® into.
-To shrink the data partition, right-click the partition, in this example it is called *Acer (C:)*, and select "Shrink Volume".
+To shrink the data partition, right-click the partition, which in this example is called *Acer (C:)*, and select "Shrink Volume".
 Wait a moment as it queries the volume for available shrink space.
 The results will be displayed as seen in the example in :numref:`Figure %s: Available Shrink Space <shrink1>`.

 .. _shrink1: